shiltemann/Galaxy-Owncloud-Integration/README.md

 TODO: add galaxy server from POST parameter to list of servers

-### Galaxy import tool
+### Galaxy import/export tool

-Must be installed on the Galaxy server in order to enable the transfer of files from Owncloud to Galaxy.
+Must be installed on the Galaxy server in order to enable the transfer of files from Owncloud to Galaxy or to send files from Galaxy back to Owncloud.

-### Galaxy export tool
-Send files from Galaxy back to Owncloud.

-The default owncloud server is hardcoded here, please adjust
-The username for owncloud is assumed to be the same email address as used for galaxy registration

-CAUTION: This tool requires users to enter their owncloud password as a tool parameter.
-This means it will appear (base64 encoded) in the Galaxy log files.
-No output dataset is generated to avoid having the password also showing up in the users' history, but need to find better solution.. openID?
-Galaxy password type?
+Administrators will need to copy the sample `user_preferences_extra_conf.yml.sample` into Galaxy's config folder and modify `user_preferences_extra_conf_path` in `galaxy.yml` to point to it.
+This will add some extra fields to the Galaxy user profile so that users can select their Owncloud server, and specify their Owncloud username/password.

 Licence (MIT)
 =============